2013 Annual Report

 The role of the Finance Committee is to monitor the financial health of the Parish and provide recommendations, pertaining to financial matters, to the Vestry.

-In many ways, 2012 was another ‘typical’ financial year at Trinity.
-At the 2012 annual meeting, concerns were expressed regarding a decrease in the pledging commitment of the parish community.
-The Vestry had approved a 2012 Operating Budget projecting a deficit of just under $17,000, representing the largest deficit budget ever approved at Trinity.
-But the wonderful things happened.
-Additional pledge cards were received, pledge and plate collections were both strong, fundraising events exceeded expectations and operating expenses were lower than expected.
-There was, of course, the typical fall off in pledge collections in the summer and fall, but collections in December were exceptionally strong.
-Ultimately, Trinity finds itself at the end of 2012 in its best financial health in recent memory.
-The balance sheet is strong, investments are performing well and there is sufficient cash on hand to pay all the bills.
+In many ways, 2013 was another ‘typical’ financial year at Trinity.
+At the 2013 annual meeting, concerns were expressed regarding a decrease in the pledging commitment of the parish community.
+The Vestry had approved a 2013 Operating Budget projecting a deficit of just over $17,000, representing the largest deficit budget ever approved at Trinity.
+However, the largest item affecting the yearly expenses was the early costs of the Capital Campaign.
+These costs will be covered by the donations from the Parish strictly allocated to cover the program expenses.
+Once the Capital Campaign funds are separated from the operating budget, there is still the very real issue of pledging not meeting planned expenses.
+In 2013 there were a number of positive, unplanned revenues that almost made up for the pledging shortfall.
+The bottom line is that Trinity finds itself at the end of 2013 in good, but not great, financial health.
+The balance sheet overall is strong, investments are performing extremely well and there is sufficient cash on hand to pay all the bills.

-And yet 2013 starts in much the same way as 2012.
-Pledge commitments are still lacking.
-To date, 84 cards have been turned in, though the amount pledged is slightly less than was pledged at this time last year.
-Operating expenses are anticipated to be higher in 2013.
-With less revenue and higher expenses, the 2013 budget looks similar to 2012, with a slightly higher deficit.
-The finance committee will monitor financial trends and report back to the parish, with the hope and expectation that 2013 will be similar to 2012.
+And 2014 starts in much the same way as 2013 with the additional issue that the Stewardship Campaign has been delayed due to a decision by the Vestry to coordinate the two fundraising efforts simultaneously.
+Therefore at this date, total pledge commitments for 2014 are unknown.
+The budgets have been prepared based on the same pledging budget as last year.
+Operating expenses are anticipated to be somewhat higher in 2014.
+With less revenue and higher expenses, the 2014 budget looks similar to 2013, with a higher deficit.
+The finance committee will monitor financial trends and report back to the parish, with the hope and expectation that 2014 revenues will be similar to, or higher than 2013.

 Perhaps this is the way it will always be, and we should count our blessings that ultimately, Trinity finds a way to maintain and sustain this faith community.

-For the fourth year in a row, the parish has met its obligations to the diocese, including a pledge of 12.5% of income, as required by Diocesan Convention.
+For the fifth year in a row, the parish has met its obligations to the diocese, including a pledge of 12.5% of income, as required by Diocesan Convention.